Edwin Alderson: First World War

-At the outbreak of the First World War in the summer of 1914, Alderson was placed in charge of the 1st Mounted Division and all troops in the counties of Norfolk and Suffolk.
-However he was given larger duties when he was appointed by Lord Kitchener to lead the Canadian Expeditionary Force because of his experience with the Canadians in South Africa.
+At the outbreak of the First World War in the summer of 1914, Alderson was, on 5 August, placed in charge of the 1st Mounted Division and all troops in the counties of Norfolk and Suffolk.
+However he was given larger duties when he was appointed by Field Marshal Lord Kitchener to lead the Canadian Expeditionary Force because of his experience with the Canadians in South Africa.
 Soon after his appointment he came into conflict with Sir Sam Hughes, Canadian Minister of Militia.
 Hughes had preceded his men and insisted that the Canadian contingent was not only fully trained and battle ready but also equipped with the best weaponry available.
 Alderson however, after reviewing the Canadian formation was concerned about its combat readiness, particularly regarding some of its commissioned officers, who appeared to owe their positions to political connections rather than through professional military qualifications, the degree of training of the troops had received, and the mechanically temperamental Ross rifle, a weapon personally approved by Hughes.

-During training on Salisbury Plain, Alderson made some headway in toughening the Canadian troops encamped in the wet, autumn weather, and dismissed some commissioned officers appointed at Hughes' discretion, who he thought were incompetent.
+During training on Salisbury Plain, Alderson, promoted to lieutenant general in October, made some headway in toughening the Canadian troops encamped in the wet, autumn weather, and dismissed some commissioned officers, appointed at Hughes' discretion, whom he thought incompetent.
 When Hughes' representative in England, Colonel John Wallace Carson, secured preferential accommodation for the Canadian soldiers at the expense of a British Army brigade, Alderson refused the barracks and in doing so, drew personal hostility from both Carson and Hughes upon himself.
 Carson wrote to the Canadian Prime Minister Robert Laird Borden that Alderson "does not treat our men with a firm iron hand covered with the velvet glove which their special temperaments require".